lifedox/granular-configuration-language/README.md

 ### Env Variable

-Regardless which of the above you use, if you provide the keyword argument use_env_location, the library will check the G_CONFIG_LOCATION, and append locations stored in this enviornment variable to the locations being used.
+Regardless which of the above you use, if you provide the keyword argument use_env_location, the library will check the G_CONFIG_LOCATION, and append locations stored in this environment variable to the locations being used.

 #### Example